gh120515/SVG-logo-generator/README.md

 This app will allow you to generate a simple SVG logo with a series of prompts.

-The app was built to practice the builder's knowledge and skills in developing basic backend apps, using Node.js and using packages such as inquirer (collect information) and fs (read/write data).
+The app was built to practice the builder's knowledge and skills object-oriented programming (OOP), using Node.js and using packages such as inquirer (collect information) and fs (read/write data).

 <!-- ## Table of Contents (Optional) -->